-We have entered into the Nyxol License Agreement, and may form or seek additional strategic alliances, create joint ventures or collaborations or enter into additional licensing arrangements with third parties that we believe will complement or augment our development and commercialization efforts with respect to product candidates.
+We have entered into and may form or seek additional strategic alliances, create joint ventures or collaborations or enter into additional licensing arrangements with third parties that we believe will complement or augment our development and commercialization efforts with respect to product candidates (such as the Viatris License Agreement).
 Any of these relationships may require us to incur non-recurring and other charges, increase our near- and long-term expenditures, or issue securities that dilute our existing stockholders, which may disrupt our management and business.
 Our likely collaborators include large, mid-size, regional, or national pharmaceutical companies and biotechnology companies.
 If we enter into any such arrangements with any third parties, we will likely have limited control over the amount and timing of resources that our collaborators dedicate to the development or commercialization of product candidates.
-Our ability to generate revenues from these arrangements.
+Our ability to generate revenues from these arrangements will depend on our collaborators' abilities to successfully perform the functions assigned to them in these arrangements.
 We cannot be certain that, following a strategic transaction or license, we will achieve the revenue or specific net income that justifies such transaction.
 Collaborations involving product candidates pose the following risks to us: